 - 4.5 Mansfield District Council prepared a Green Infrastructure Study as part of the evidence base for its Local Plan in 2018.
 The study broadly set out: - How strategic green infrastructure networks have been identified; - Descriptions, and reasons for, designation of strategic GI areas / networks and recommended actions for conserving and improving each network; - Background information used to identify the district's strategic GI networks broad functions and services that the district's strategic GI networks provide; and - Cross-boundary connections. - 4.6 The Green Infrastructure Study recognised that just as growing communities require infrastructure (roads, schools, healthcare, employment etc.) GI also needs to be protected and enhanced in line with growth.
 Green infrastructure must also be viewed as an important asset that can be strengthened through and integrated with development. - 4.7 Other specific components of GI were considered as part of the Local Plan evidence base, these included 'Community open spaces', playing pitches, Local Green Spaces and areas of biodiversity.
-Matters pertaining to biodiversity are covered in a separate Biodiversity Net Gain SPD prepared by Mansfield District Council. - Finally, the Council is aware that an updated Recreation Impact Assessment14 4.8 (RIA) on the Clumber Park Site of Special Scientific Interest has been undertaken as evidential work contributing towards the emerging Bassetlaw Local Plan and the Newark & Sherwood Amended Allocations DPD.
+Matters pertaining to biodiversity are covered in a separate Biodiversity Net Gain SPD prepared by Mansfield District Council. - 4.8 Finally, the Council is aware that an updated Recreation Impact Assessment23 (RIA) on the Clumber Park Site of Special Scientific Interest has been undertaken as evidential work contributing towards the emerging Bassetlaw Local Plan and the Newark & Sherwood Amended Allocations DPD.
 As a result, Natural England have updated their advice to indicate they wish to be consulted on applications within a 10km zone from the SSSI rather than the current 5.9 KM and thus includes a significant part of the district of Mansfield.
-Natural England have also highlighted the importance of neighbouring authorities to work in partnership towards both a future Local Nature Recovery Strategy and a Green Infrastructure Strategy which would identify a package of mitigation measures, including Suitable Accessible Natural Green Space (SANGs), Biodiversity Net Gain off-setting areas and land management agreements which will all contribute to the Nature Recovery Network.
+Natural England have also highlighted the importance of neighbouring authorities to work in partnership towards both a future Local Nature Recovery Strategy and a Green Infrastructure Strategy which would identify a package of mitigation measures, including Suitable Alternative Natural Green Space (SANGs), Biodiversity Net Gain off-setting areas and land management agreements which will all contribute to the Nature Recovery Network.
 It is recognised that the study work in 2018 will help towards this future work.
-In the meantime, it is considered this SPD can help towards giving guidance to developers who will fall within 10 Km Impact Risk Zone and whose development is considered be of a scale to result in impact.
+In the meantime, it is considered this SPD can help towards giving guidance to developers who will fall within 10 Km Impact Risk and where potential impacts of a development cannot be ruled out depending on the scale and nature of development proposed.
+A map showing the zone of influence (Fig 7.2) has been produced by Newark & Sherwood District Council as part of their Habitats Regulations Assessment24.

-14 Clumber Park SSSI Recreation Impact Assessment (bassetlaw.gov.uk)
+23 Clumber Park SSSI Recreation Impact Assessment (bassetlaw.gov.uk)